Jamie Stitt

 Tennessee is leading the nation in education reform.

-• In addition, the number of Tennesseans (age 25-64 years) with a bachelor’s degree or higher increased by 14.0 percent, from 26.8 percent to 30.5 percent, over this same time period.
-This increase of 14.0 percent ranks #1 in the Southeast and #3 in the United States for largest increase over the five-year period.
+• In addition, the number of Tennesseans (age 25-64 years) with a bachelor’s degree or higher increased by 15.3 percent, from 27.7 percent to 32.0 percent, over this same time period.

-• Currently, approximately 66,100 full-time students are enrolled at Tennessee’s community colleges and colleges of applied technology.
-(Tennessee Higher Education Commission)
+• Currently, approximately 58,500 full-time students are enrolled at Tennessee’s community colleges and colleges of applied technology.
+(Tennessee Higher Education Commission, 2021-2022)

 • Through Tennessee Promise, beginning in 2015, high school graduates in Tennessee can attend a community college or college of applied technology for two years absolutely free of tuition and fees.